Thomashighbaugh/Not-Another-Devlog/content/Blog/the-great-gatsby/index.md

 far better portfolio pieces than using WebPack without this framework would have been.

 ![3](./3.png)
-#The Greater Gatsby
+#The Great Gatsby
-### How Gatsby Enabled Me to Build Better, More Featureful Sites for My Portfolio
+### How Gatsby Helped Me to Build Better, More Featureful Sites for My Portfolio

 The Great Gatsby was one of the books that defined my late teens and early twenties.
 Not because I took much from the brevity it was written with, obviously, but because it contained two kernels (see what I did there) of wisdom that I internalized fully.
 The first was the advise of the narrator's father to not judge others because one cannot tell what they have experienced and the second after the narrator had experienced the Long Island society of the twenties fully enough to become disgusted, he promptly fled and didn't look back.
-This meant that upon seeing Gatsby for the first time, before I knew React with the level of competance that I now have attained, I was interested but unable to do very much with it.
+This meant that upon seeing Gatsby for the first time, before I knew React with the level of competence that I now have attained, I was interested but unable to do very much with it.

 This last month has been dedicated to using the summer slow down in PC repair to spend the time instead making three